York County, James City, and Williamsburg assistance programs.

 The non-profit runs the Head Start program for the region.
 Children from low income families will receive quality pre-school services which also includes health care, food, and meals.
 Parents can access social services, which includes job search assistance, GED/ESL, financial literacy classes, health and wellness seminars, and volunteerism in the York County region and community.
 Non-English speaking parents receive support as well and they can learn English, receive assistance in finding employment, scholarships and more.

 Emergency financial aid is available.
 These services can provide one-time cash grants or assistance for paying expenses such as utility bills, medicine, rent payments, minor transportation repairs and even temporary shelter.

 Seasonal and holiday programs offered by the Community Action Agency include assistance to low-income residents.
-Programs include Thanksgiving Dinner and Christmas food baskets, Toys and Coats for Head Start children, Angel Tree and more.
+Programs include Thanksgiving Dinner and free Christmas meal food baskets, Toys and Coats for Head Start children, Angel Tree and more.

 Employment Services, including search and Job Readiness, encompass a range of programs.
 All were created in an effort to prepare participants for job searches and employment opportunities in the region.
 Examples of services may include resume preparation, basic computer training, interviewing skills and more.
 Assistance is also for those impacted by salary reductions, lay-offs, plant closings in Williamsburg, unemployment, health and family crises.

 Legal outreach is available.
 This offers pro bono (free) or discounted legal aid to the low income, seniors, and others who qualify and are in need.
 The agency works closely with the College of William & Mary Law School as well as the Williamsburg Virginia Bar Association